nuess0r/greenMilk/README.md

 ## Usage

+1. Launch greenMilk

+You should see two windows, one with GUI elements and the other for the full screen projection output.

+  ./greenMilk.py

-1. Test MIDI controller
+2. Test MIDI controller

  ./midireceiver.py

-2. Show the GUI designed with glade.
+3. Show the GUI designed with glade.

 No function behind, just to test the layout of the GUI and your installation.
 Can be handy when you work on in the glade designer.

   ./guitest.py

-3. You can generate and view the implemented gstreamer pipleline as PDF
+4. You can generate and view the implemented gstreamer pipleline as PDF

   export GST_DEBUG_DUMP_DOT_DIR=/tmp && ./greenMilk.py
   dot -Tpdf /tmp/greenMilk-pipeline.dot > output.pdf